 Others don't apply as they think that their child will be automatically admitted to the school their older brother and sister attends or to the school that the child's nursery or pre-school is linked to.

-An application must be made to the county council for every child starting school in September 2015.
-Parents can apply online 24 hours a day, seven days a week at www.gloucestershire.gov.uk/startingprimary from November until midnight on January 15th or by completing a paper form which can be downloaded from the same site or requested from the county council's Admissions & Transfer Team on 01452 425407.
+An application must be made to the county council for every child starting school in September 2016.
+Parents can apply online 24 hours a day, seven days a week at www.gloucestershire.gov.uk/startingprimary from November until midnight on January 15th or by completing a paper form which can be downloaded from the same site or requested from the county council's Co-ordinated Admissions on 01452 425407.

-Full information on the admissions process and information about individual schools is available in School Admission Guidance and Primary School Information booklets online.
-These are also available from individual schools, libraries or from the Admissions & Transfers Team.
+Full information on the admissions process and information about individual schools is available in School Admission Guidance and Infant, Primary and Junior booklet available online.
 It is important for parents to read this information before applying for a school place.

-Last year, 89% of children got their first preference primary school and 97.5% got one of their preferences.
-The secure online system was introduced in 2006 and each year its use has increased.
-Last year, 97% of parents applied for their child's primary place online.
+Last year, 88% of children got their first preference primary school and 96% got one of their preferences.
+The secure online application system was introduced in 2006.
+Last year, 95% of parents applied for their child's primary place online.
 Each pupil has a unique reference number and by entering that number, the pupil's personal details will automatically come up on the screen.

 You can also make changes to the form right up until the closing date.
 The system will check for errors and you will receive an email confirmation that the application has been received.
 There is no risk that applications can get lost in the post.